amadabhu/Snowflake-Lakehouse-Utilities/README.md

 # Snowflake_data_ingest
-Set of ingest files and parsers for snowflake data warehouse.
+Set of scripts to work with data going into the snowflake data warehouse.
 This is not a complete application, rather my specific contributions.